| National Institute on Alcohol Abuse and Alcoholism No. 47 April 2000

 coordination and balance (9).
 Limited research suggests that women may be more

+susceptible than men to alcohol-related brain shrinkage (10,11).
 The detection of structural brain damage is complemented by results of

 functional imaging techniques, such as positron emission tomography (PET)